yoosofan/prezento/README.rst

     prezento your_slides.rst

-This will generate three output files in the same directory:
+This will generate two output files in the same directory:

 * ``your_slides.concise4pdf.html`` — Standard version (good for printing)
-* ``your_slides.substep4pdf.html`` — Step-by-step version
 * ``your_slides.presentation.html`` — b6plus interactive version

 Options: